 DO NOT offer discounts in perpetuity.

 Discounts are great for certain purposes for a defined time period (like in Scenario #1).
 But offering never-ending discounts just really means that your retail pricing is too high and that your customers don’t believe the services you offer are worth full price.

 You would just be better off either lowering your prices or keeping your prices higher, removing the discount and emphasizing the value that your customers receive when they use your event services.
 Demonstrating value can be more difficult for service-bases businesses, but you can to this with lots of customer testimonials, polished marketing materials (especially your Web site and promotional videos) and making a great first impression.

-Now you have a chance to be more productive with a set of 26+ easy-to-use event management software tools at your fingertips … at a discounted price!
+Now you have a chance to be more productive with a set of 26+ easy-to-use event management and venue management software tools at your fingertips … at a discounted price!
 Just sign up for a 30-day free trial of Planning Pod, and sometime during the trial you will receive a mystery offer from us.

 Discover how you can save tons of time (and a few dollars a month) with our tools built for event professionals … create your free trial today.

 Slow event seasons are slow for a reason … people simply don’t book certain events certain times of year.
 Fewer brides and grooms book weddings in the winter.
 Fewer trade shows and fundraisers happen during the summertime and fall.

 However, if you give someone a very good reason to book their wedding in November or their meeting in the fall, they may reconsider their thinking.
 Providing such prospects with discounted pricing for booking your event services during off-times or off-season can provide some much needed revenues during those slow times when you weren’t expecting much income, and it gives clients more options.
 Many event venues offer these discounts to keep their venue booked, and it works very well for many of them.